 Ronald Mah, LMFT . . . ”Marriage and Family Therapist, Professional Leader and Scholar”

 Ronald Mah completed his MA in Psychology at WISR in September, 1991, and went on to become a licensed Marriage and Family Therapist with an extensive private practice in San Leandro.
 He re-enrolled to pursue his PhD at WISR in 2009 and completed his doctoral studies in March 2013.

 When he started at WISR he was the owner and principal of a Berkeley pre-school, and had previously developed three children’s craft books: Predator/Prey Puppets, Dinosaur Masks and Puppets, and North American Animal Masks and Hats.
 His MA thesis examined the images of family roles and relationships that people learn from television, stories, and films.
 While pursuing his MA at WISR, he accumulated 1500 hours of supervised experience toward the MFCC (now the “MFT) license.

 In addition to his private practice as a licensed counselor, Ronald has worked as a part-time community college instructor and lecturer and a seminar presenter to professional and early childhood education organizations and schools.
 He has been a frequent presenter of papers at the Annual Conference of the California Association of Marriage and Family Therapists (CAMFT).
 Other groups to which he has made presentations include the California Association for the Education of Young Children, the Professional Association of Child Care Employers, and University Child Care Services.
-Ronald is a member of WISR’s core faculty, is pursuing his PhD at WISR, and is serving a second term on the Board of the California Association of Marriae and Family Therapists (CAMF).
-He is prolific writer on topics related to parenting, couples therapy and cross-cultural counseling [ www.ronaldmah.com ].
+Ronald is a member of WISR’s core faculty, and has just completed serving a second term on the Board of the California Association of Marriae and Family Therapists (CAMF).
+He is a prolific writer on topics related to parenting, couples therapy and cross-cultural counseling [ www.ronaldmah.com ].